 Red Tide Task Force

 Under Governor Ron DeSantis’ leadership the Red Tide Task Force, also known as the Harmful Algal Bloom (HAB) Task Force, was re-organized and received funding for the first time in more than 15 years.
-Coordination of the Red Tide Task Force and its activities will be carried out by the Fish and Wildlife Conservation Commission.
+Coordination of the Red Tide Task Force and its activities is carried out by the Fish and Wildlife Conservation Commission.
 The Red Tide Task Force will focus on the causes of red tide and seek to provide mitigation solutions, identify research needs, and evaluate other actions intended to address impacts from red tide along with other saltwater based algal blooms.